Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Passo di Venegiota to Malga Venegiota (1 hour)

 The trail descends gently across tussock slopes, peppered with boulders and the occasional stone pine or larch tree.
-It’s easy walking from here on out.
+Itโ€™s easy walking from here on out.

 With delicious views of the Pala mountains, this sublime stretch of trail feels like the ultimate dessert.
 Shockingly, there was no one hiking this path.

-As you continue, pay heed to the wooden pole trail markers.
-At one point, the trail splits and it’s easy to lose sight of your way, because of the poor waymarking.
+As you continue, pay heed to the timber pole trail markers.
+At one point, the trail splits and itโ€™s easy to lose sight of your way, because of the poor waymarking.
 Make sure to follow the poles and stay left.

-Eventually, the trail reaches the timberline.
-Head left onto trail 749, following signs to Val Venegia.
+Eventually, the trail reaches the forest line.
+Bear left on trail 749, following signs to Val Venegia.
 Continue descending through the pine and larch forest until reaching the valley floor.
-When you reach the gravel road, turn right and walk the familiar track back to Malga Venegiota.

 When we arrived at Malga Venegiota in the late afternoon, they had already stopped serving warm food.